AlineCoutinho/site/content/authors/admin/_index.md

 ---

 Welcome to my website!
 I am a sociologist whose research lies at the intersection of economic sociology, organizational analysis, and inequality regimes.
-My most recent research interests include an investigation of entrepreneurship building programs, and the emergence of the economic category of ‘entrepreneur’ in Brazil.
-I have previously researched climate change governance in Canada and Australia, knowledge translation and mobilization, and political scandals.
-My work has been published in
-English and Portuguese peer-reviewed journals.
+Recently, I've studied entrepreneurship building programs and the emergence of the economic category of ‘the entrepreneur’ in Brazil.
+I also have experience researching climate change governance in Canada and Australia, knowledge translation and mobilization, and political scandals.
+My work has been published in English and Portuguese peer-reviewed journals.

-As an educator, my teaching philosophy builds on a hands-on approach to discuss theories and concepts, meaning that I continuously link class discussions to students’ lived experiences.
-I am a firm believer in the power of data and evidence-based discussions to make abstract reasoning grounded in reality.
-My courses include *Local and
-Global Economic Relations*, *Globalization: Sociological and Anthropological approaches*, *Sociology or work and organizations*, *Globalization and Environment*, *Economic
+As an educator, my teaching philosophy builds on an approach that seeks to link class discussions of sociological theories and concepts to students’ lived experiences.
+I am a firm believer in the power of data and evidence-based arguments.
+As such, a considerable portion of my lectures and teaching materials is devoted to teach data interpretation and visualization.
+My courses include *Local and Global Economic Relations*, *Globalization: Sociological and Anthropological Approaches*, *Sociology of
-Anthropology*, and *Contemporary Sociological Theory*.
+Work and Organizations*, *Globalization and Environment*, *Economic Anthropology*, and *Contemporary Sociological Theory*.

 I am passionate about the statistical language programming R, reproducible research, open-source philosophy, and inclusive knowledge community.